zacpalmer1/zacpalmer1/README.md

 ## Hey there!
-Im Zac Palmer a Computer Science student at College of Charleston.
+Im Zac Palmer.
 Here is a bit about me:
 - 📱 My current passion is developing Mobile Applications for Android
 - 💡 I'm currently learning Swift, Kotlin, Next.js, and TailwindCSS
 - 📫 Email: zactpalmer1@gmail.com